kocherovms/metracer/README.md

 ...
 ```

-4) When you are done with tracing press **q** - this will stop tracing and remove all instrumentation from a target JVM
+4) When you are done with tracing press **q** - this will stop methods tracing in a Java program and quit

 ---